Search

 Anniesland Access for All

-A £4m project to improve accessibility at Anniesland station.
+A £4m project to improve accessibility at Anniesland station

-This project will provide step-free access to platforms 1 and 2 at Anniesland station by installing lifts as part of an ongoing investment to improve accessibility at Scotland’s railway stations.
+This project will provide step-free access to platforms 1, 2 and 3 at Anniesland station by installing lifts on either side of the railway bridge on Great Western Road to the platforms.

 Project Timeline